haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- We can do this using the *Difference* tool, read its description, what does it do?
 	- In short, it ouputs the parts of the input layer that fall outside the overlay layer.
 	- So we need to run this for all our areas that we do not want, similar to last time we run *Difference* and then run it again with its output and the next criteria
+		- Use *Selected features only* again where necessary
-- Once we have the
+- Once we have the final

 *Hint 1: The Multipart to Singlepart- geoprocessing tool can be used to detach the polygons individual features to be able to calculate their areas.
 This is useful when the overlay operations combine the features, but because their topology information is still stored, they can be separated using this tool.*